President Trump Commutes Roger Stone's Prison Sentence

 Mr. Stone would be put at serious medical risk in prison.
 He has appealed his conviction and is seeking a new trial.
 He maintains his innocence and has stated that he expects to be fully exonerated by the justice system.
 Mr. Stone, like every American, deserves a fair trial and every opportunity to vindicate himself before the courts.
 The President does not wish to interfere with his efforts to do so.
 At this time, however, and particularly in light of the egregious facts and circumstances surrounding his unfair prosecution, arrest, and trial, the President has determined to commute his sentence.
 Roger Stone has already suffered greatly.
 He was treated very unfairly, as were many others in this case.
 Roger Stone is now a free man!

 Stone was convicted of making false statements during a 2017 testimony to the House Intelligence Committee regarding his relationship with WikiLeaks and witness tampering in a congressional investigation.
 He has been out on bail since his February sentencing.
+Though a commutation will mean no prison time for Stone, his conviction still stands.

 “Mr. Stone is incredibly honored that President Trump used his awesome and unique power under the Constitution of the United States for this act of mercy,” an attorney for Stone told ABC News.